gaelcolas/Sampler/README.md

    dependencies available in your session for module discovery and auto-loading, and also make it possible to use one or more of those modules as part of your built module.
-1. Making sure you have a compatible version of the modules _PowerShellGet_ and _PackageManagement_ (`version -gt 1.6`).
+1. (Optional) Making sure you have a compatible version of the modules _PowerShellGet_ and _PackageManagement_ (`version -gt 1.6`).
 If not, these will be installed from the configured repository.
+Only required if you plan to use legacy PowerShellGet, default PSResourceGet is used.
 1. Download or install the `PowerShell-yaml` and `PSDepend` modules needed for further dependency management.
 1. Read the `build.yaml` configuration.